ArduPilot/ardupilot_wiki/common/source/docs/common-gripper-servo.rst

 Controlling Gripper during a mission
 ====================================

 The gripper position can be controlled during a mission in AUTO mode using the :ref:`DO_GRIPPER <common-mavlink-mission-command-messages-mav_cmd>` command.
-Set the "drop/grab" column to 0 to close the gripper, 1 to open the gripper.
+Set the "drop/grab" column to 0 to drop (open the gripper), 1 to grab (close the gripper).

 .. image:: ../../../images/MissionList_DoGripper.png
     :target: ../_images/MissionList_DoGripper.png